[Editor’s note: “The Top 15 Stocks to Buy in 2020” is regularly updated to include the most relevant information available.]

 In early March, Stitch Fix confirmed those fears with a downbeat revenue guide for next quarter.
 Stitch Fix stock has since fallen off a cliff.

-That big boost will converge on what is now a hugely discounted valuation, and cause a big pop in SFIX stock from here into the end of the year.
-That big pop will be followed up by several years of gains, as curated online shopping services like Stitch Fix become more normal and widely used.
+That big boost will converge on what is now a hugely discounted valuation.
+That convergence will cause a big pop in SFIX stock from here into the end of the year, and will be followed by several years of gains, as curated online shopping services like Stitch Fix become more normal and widely used.

 One of my favorite high-risk, high-reward small-capitalization stocks over the past few months has been Chinese premium electric vehicle maker Nio.

-Nio’s second-biggest problem was its cash-light balance sheet, which was at risk of running out of money soon.
-But that’s an old problem now.
-Nio just scored 10 billion yuan in financing from Hefei’s city government, shoring up the company’s balance sheet and easing going liquidity concerns.
+Second, the balance sheet is now “safe”.
+That is, Nio’s cash-light balance sheet was at risk of running out of money.
+Emphasis on the “was”.
+Nio just scored $1 billion in financing from Hefei’s city government, shoring up the company’s balance sheet and easing going liquidity concerns.

 Although social media platform Snap didn’t start 2020 off on the best foot — the company reported disappointing fourth quarter numbers in early February — the bull thesis on this stock remains alive and well.